archon

 3. Record the operation on the DID specified registry (or forward the request to a trusted node that supports the specified registry).

-After revocation is confirmed on the DID’s registry, resolving the DID will result in response like this:
+After revocation is confirmed on the DID’s registry, resolving the DID returns a result like this:

 {